Sacral Fracture: Causes, Symptoms, and Treatments

 The sacrum is a triangular bone at the base of the spine that plays a key role in connecting the spine to the pelvis.
 It’s a strong, sturdy bone, but under certain circumstances, it can become fractured.
-A sacral fracture can be painful and debilitating, which requires careful management and treatment.
+A sacral fracture can be painful and debilitating, requiring careful management and treatment.
 Let’s explore the various types of sacral fractures, their causes, symptoms, and the available treatment options.

 What Is a Sacral Fracture?